CityLearn UI

 observations, reward, terminated, truncated, info = env.step(actions)

 The code above writes per-step CSV files into outputs/ui_exports/<timestamp>/.
-Omitting render_directory stores the results in render_logs/<timestamp>/ by default.
+Omitting render_directory stores the results in SimulationData/<timestamp>/ by default, and the episode summary KPIs are written automatically to exported_kpis.csv.

 Export-at-the-End Example